IPSF Steering Comittee

 their time freely to ensure the highest standards possible are met and then evaluated regularly to guarantee consistency in our aims and goals.

-If you are interested in any of these positions, please email email@example.com for details.
+If you are interested in any of these positions, please download the PDF file

 President - KT Coates

-KT is the owner of Vertical Dance, the winner of the IPC contribution to the industry award 2012, the President of the International Pole Sports Federation, The Chair of Pole Sports UK, a Level 5 PDC certified instructor and a Level 3 REPs instructor.
-She has been in the pole industry for over 16 years and is one of the pole industry's pioneers and a leading authority in pole fitness and instructor training programs.
-She has helped to raise health and safety standards within the pole industry, is responsible for the push to get pole sports into the Olympics and getting official recognition for it as a sport.
+KT is the owner of Vertical Dance, the winner of the IPC contribution to the industry award 2012, a Level 5 PDC certified instructor and a Level 3 REPs instructor.
+She has been in the pole industry for over 16 years and is a pioneer and leading authority in pole fitness and instructor training programmes.
+She has helped raise health and safety standards within the pole industry, is responsible for the push to get pole sports into the Olympics and is working for official recognition for pole sports as a sport.
 As President, KT will be overseeing the technical committee as well as co-ordinating the smooth running of the IPSF alongside the Vice-President.